vazco/uniforms/docs/api-fields.md

 ### `BaseField`

 You can't really render a BaseField because it doesn't have a render method.
-It's a base class of All packaged fields, so that All props below are available to All fields.
+It's a base class of all packaged fields, so that all props below are available to All fields.

-You can pass any prop but remember that passing onChange will "detach" the field from the form in some way - it won't change your form state.
+You can pass any prop but remember that passing `onChange` will "detach" the field from the form in some way - it won't change your form state.
 Also, passing any already provided prop - like `id` - will override the default one.